BorisKozo/gopromise/README.md

 If an error is returned then the resolution mechanism assumes the promise needs to be rejected.
 Currently panic is not recovered by the catch clause.

+Note: This repository IS maintained but I am not committing more code until someone requests a feature or reports a bug.
+Please feel free to open an issue.
+My goal was to implement the [ES6 promise spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with Golang flavor and the current code should cover everything.

 ## Installation

 ````go get  github.com/BorisKozo/gopromise````